Chatbots vs Live Chat: The Ultimate Customer Service Showdown

 Chatbots vs live chat: the quick comparison

-If you are too busy to go into the details below, here is the quick and easy comparison between chatbots and live chat.
+If you are too busy to go into the details below, here is a quick and easy comparison between chatbots and live chat.

 Chatbots are automated and instant.
 Users love them because they answer questions immediately.
 Companies love them because they save money.
 However, poorly programmed chatbots may slow the actual resolution of issues.